 What is the legal definition of sexual abuse?

-What types of sexual abuse restraining orders are there?
+What types of sexual abuse protective orders are there?
 How long do they last?

-In Iowa, there are three types of sexual assault restraining orders: emergency, temporary, and final.
+In Iowa, there are three types of sexual assault protective orders: emergency, temporary, and final.

 Emergency orders: When the court is closed or a judge is unavailable at the end of the day or on weekends, you can file a petition for an emergency order with the district judge or district associate judge.
 The judge can grant you an emergency order if it is necessary to protect you from sexual abuse.
 The abuser does not have to receive notice of your case for the judge to grant an emergency order.
 Emergency orders last for 72 hours.1

 Final orders: Before the judge can grant a final order, the abuser must have the opportunity to appear in court to present evidence and testimony.
-At that hearing, the abuser can agree to consent to the order without admitting to committing sexual abuse or the respondent can ask for a trial.
+At that hearing, the abuser can agree to consent to the order without admitting to committing sexual abuse or s/he can ask for a trial.
 If there is a trial in your case and the judge finds that the abuser has sexually abused you, the judge can grant you a final order.
-The judge can issue the final order to last for up to one year.5 The order can also be extended multiple times.
-See Can I extend my order? for more information.
+The judge can issue the final order for up to one year.5 The order can also be extended multiple times.
+See Can I change, extend, or cancel my order? for more information.

 1 IA ST § 236A.8(1), (2)